** REVISED – 28th May 2021 with information on the Association for Coaching **

 APECS is the Association for Professional Executive Coaches and Supervisors and currently offers an individual accreditation process for experienced coaches and supervisors.
 APECS does not offer any accreditation of training courses and tends to be highly-focused on the corporate space when it comes to membership.

 AoCS is the Association for Coaching Supervisors, the leading membership body for coaching supervisors.
-However, it does not offer an accreditation programme and has chosen to focus on creating the community of coaching supervisors and to support their ongoing development and the profession’s place within coaching.
+However, it does not offer accreditation of coaching supervision programmes and has chosen to focus on creating the community of coaching supervisors and to support their ongoing development and the profession’s place within coaching.

 Coaching Supervision Accreditation, Universities and UK Awarding Bodies